caglaryalcin/clean-ms-products/README.md

 ####
 > [!NOTE]
-> This script takes about 40-60 seconds.
+> This script takes about 5 minutes.

 > [!IMPORTANT]
 > Powershell must be run as admin